Dom-R/logger-limit/README.md

 # Logger::Limit

-Logger::Limit changes [Logger](https://github.com/ruby/logger) behaviour to only output previous log messages when a log of ERROR serverity or higher occurs.
+Logger::Limit changes [Logger](https://github.com/ruby/logger) behavior to only output previous log messages when a log of ERROR severity or higher occurs.

 This gem is an implementation based on the idea proposed by the following blog post: https://www.komu.engineer/blogs/log-without-losing-context/log-without-losing-context